 One of Hero Dogs’ most unique and important characteristics is the level of support and training we provide to Veterans matched with one of our service dogs.
 In turn, this means that Veterans accepted into our program and matched with a dog must commit to the requirements of the training program.

-- For six months after being matched, the Veteran-Hero Dog team must meet with a Hero Dogs trainer at least once per week (~3 hours/week) for training in a variety of public and private settings (additional minimum of 60 hours of training required after matching).
+- For six months after being matched, the Veteran/Hero Dog team must meet with a Hero Dogs trainer at least once per week (3-4 hours/week) for training in a variety of public and private settings (additional minimum of 60 hours of training required after matching).

-- Veterans must agree to adhere to all Hero Dogs, Inc. rules and regulations concerning the care and training of the dog, including daily exercise, training, and grooming requirements.
+- Veterans must agree to adhere to all Hero Dogs, Inc. rules and regulations concerning the health, care, and training of the dog, including daily exercise, training, and grooming requirements, as well as a smoke-free living environment.

 - a written or oral examination which covers the Veteran’s knowledge of dog care, dog behavior, training principles, specific vocabulary, and public access,